-- (3) All things deposited as aforesaid and not returned or disposed of under sub-section (2) within the prescribed period therein referred to shall be forfeited to His Majesty. - (4) (a) The Local Government may make rules consistent with this Act for carrying into effect the provisions of this section. - (b) In particular and without prejudice to the generality of the foregoing provision, the Local Government may by rule prescribe- - (i) the conditions subject to which arms, ammunition and military stores may be deposited with a licensed dealer, and - (ii) the period after the expiry of which things deposited as aforesaid shall be forfeited under sub-section (3).
+- (3) All things deposited as aforesaid and not returned or disposed of under sub-section (2) within the prescribed period therein referred to shall be forfeited to His Majesty. - (4) (a) The Local Government may make rules consistent with this Act for carrying into effect the provisions of this section. - (b) In particular and without prejudice to the generality of the foregoing provisions, the Local Government may by rule prescribe - - (i) the conditions subject to which arms, ammunition and military stores may be deposited with a licensed dealer, and - (ii) the period after the expiry of which things deposited as aforesaid shall be forfeited under sub-section (3).

-The following Statement of Objects and Reasons dated the 1st Sep.
-1919 was published with the Bill amending section of the Act:-
+Statement of Objects and Reasons dated the 1st Sept.
+1919, leading to the introduction of S. 16.

-The changes in the administration of the Indian Arms Act, 1878 (X1 of 1878), which were announced in the Government of India (Home Department) Resolution No 2125-C, dated the 21st March 1919, are to come into force on the 1st January 1920.
-One of the changes is a curtailment of the list of exempted persons; and there are probably a number of persons now in lawful possession of arms and ammunition, of which the possession by them will become unlawful by reason of that curtailment.
+The changes in the administration of the Indian Arms Act, 1878 (XI of 1878), which were announced in the Government of India (Home Department) Resolution No. 2125 C, dated the 21st March 1919, are to come into force on the 1st January 1920.
+One of the changes is a curtailment of the list of exempted persons; and there are probably a number of persons now in lawful possession of arms and ammunition, of which the possession by them will become unlawful by feason of that curtailment.
 It is necessary to arrange for the disposal of such arms and ammunition, and the present provisions of the Act are not sufficient for the purpose.
-The Bill has been framed to provide for the safe custody of such arms and ammunition, and at the same time to avoid the infliction of unnecessary hardship, by giving to the former possessors opportunity to dispose of their property by sale or other lawful means.
+The bill has been framed to provide for the safe custody of such arms and ammunition, and at the same time to avoid the infliction of unfecessary hardship, by giving to the former possessors opportunity to dispose of their property by sale or other lawful means.